 Can you imagine a world without color?
 Color has a great impact on our minds, mood, and visualization.
-Most of the time color plays a role to make our minds and influence while making decisions.
-The blessing is that our brain can perceive each color differently.
+Most of the time color plays a role to make our minds and influences while making decisions.
+The blessing is that our brains can perceive each color differently.
 We can understand that tree leaves are green, roses are red, and yellow for bananas.
 So many different colors surround us.
-From the past, artists, are exploring the world of color to utterly understand their nature and composition.
+In the past, artists, are exploring the world of color to utterly understand their nature and composition.
 Materially, each color has a different effect on the human mind.
 There is a great relation between colors and emotion.
 Colors are used as signs for arousing various emotions, for instance,

 This is why, when choosing a color for design and art, artists have to pay huge attention and consider a lot of things to make the design perfect and appealing.
 And when it comes to the importance of color in graphic design, you have to count user interface design for websites, and applications, advertisement design, branding design, etc. Color is essential in graphic design, but understanding the proper use of color is more important than that.
 In this article, we will dig deeper and find out the importance of color in graphic design and so on.

-Graphic design is modern art and illustration that employs modern tools and, software’s like Photoshop, illustrator.
+Graphic design is modern art and illustration that employs modern tools and, software like Photoshop, illustrator.
 These tools have made the job easy for designers.
-Graphic design incorporates all kinds of visual design we perceive through our eyes.
+The graphic design incorporates all kinds of visual design we perceive through our eyes.
 Whatever the design, it should be good in texture and color combination.
 Designers first create a prototype of the design, add the necessary colors to it, and finally evaluate whether everything is OK.
 The process may seem so easy that it just requires the design and filling it with colors.
 But it isn’t like that.
 To generate a crushing and striking design, designers have to think for hours about the concept.
-Moreover, in web design, application user interface design, branding, product packaging design, designers not only do the design but also conduct investigations into how these designs will affect the minds of viewers.
+Moreover, in web design, application user interface design, branding, and product packaging design, designers not only do the design but also conduct investigations into how these designs will affect the minds of viewers.
 No matter how good the design is, if it doesn’t come in the perfect color combination, it can’t make a good impression at all.

-Color theory is also known as color wheel, color tops, filter wheels, or newton disc that you could learn in kindergarten art class.
-It is the very basis of art and so important.
+Color theory is also known as a color wheel, color tops, filter wheels, or newton disc that you could learn in kindergarten art class.
+It is the very basis of art and is so important.
 Isaac Newton was the mover of the color circle.
-In his book ‘Opticks’ came out in 1666, he showed a circle consisting of several portions where each portion holds a unique color.
+In his book ‘Opticks’ which came out in 1666, he showed a circle consisting of several portions where each portion holds a unique color.
 The color wheel was created schematically and included the primary, secondary, and tertiary colors together.
-The goal was to easily understand color theory, how colors are interrelated so we can choose the exact color, combine colors to form a unique color concept.
+The goal was to easily understand color theory, and how colors are interrelated so we can choose the exact color, and combine colors to form a unique color concept.
 For graphic designers, understanding color theory is so important.
-It helps to improve color sense and create harmonious design with pleasant color combinations.
+It helps to improve color sense and create a harmonious design with pleasant color combinations.

 Since we know that, Newton’s color wheel was created with primary, secondary, and tertiary colors.
 If you don’t know about these color variations, here are the three types of color.